-Find out about Newfoundland & Labrador, the easternmost province of Canada.
-Situated in the country’s Atlantic region, it is composed of the insular region of Newfoundland and the continental region of Labrador to the northwest.
-One of the features of the province includes the brightly painted, multi-coloured wooden homes and those found in nature as appreciated in this video displaying scenes of island life.
+Newfoundland & Labrador, the easternmost province of Canada is situated in the country’s Atlantic region.
+It is composed of the island portion of Newfoundland and Labrador situated on the continent to the northwest.
+One of the charming features of the province is the brightly painted, wooden homes as seen in this Video displaying scenes of island life.
 Also, watch Off the Beaten Path to find out more about Newfoundland & Labrador.
+Also check out more on the province at Nations Encyclopedia – Newfoundland and Labrador, and The Case for Moving to Newfoundland and Labrador.

 - Area: 405,200 km²

-Colleges and universities: Memorial University of Newfoundland · College of the North Atlantic
+- Colleges and universities: Memorial University of Newfoundland · List of Colleges & Universities in Newfound and Labrador · College of the North Atlantic

-You can find out more about Newfoundland & Labrador by visiting the province’s Tourism, Culture, Industry and Innovation Site.
+As with all of Canada’s provinces, the province offers lush, magnificent parkland such as that seen in this video on Gros Morne National Park.
+You can find out more about Newfoundland & Labrador by visiting the province’s Tourism, Culture, Industry, and Innovation Site.

 If you are thinking about settling in Newfoundland & Labrador, let Migrating Bird Immigration Services help you find your way through the province’s Permanent Resident Programs.
 Call 604-362-1969 for expert help.